-This database contains the entire data collected by the team of CCRSS between more than twenty years, with support by UNESCO, the Netherlands Ministry for Development Cooperation and the Charles Léopold Mayer Foundation for the Progress of Humankind between 1993 and 1998.
+This database contains the entire data collected by the team of CCRSS between more than thirty years, with support by UNESCO, the Netherlands Ministry for Development Cooperation and the Charles Léopold Mayer Foundation for the Progress of Humankind between 1993 and 1998.
 Translation and editorial work is currently supported by People’s Archive of Rural India (PARI) and all data is being transfered to their website.

 Following links on pages will make it possible to display songs associated with a semantic content, a village (or hamlet) or a performer.
 There are also a few links leading to photographs.
-Some links to the recordings may not work because the indexing of recordings has not yet been completed.

 A search page is available for queries on names of people and places, or text in Marathi transcriptions and English translations of songs.